Loans Personal Loans

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Our pets are more than just friends with fur.
-In the U.S., 95% of pet owners view their pets as part of the family — and with good reason.
+If you’re anything like me, your pets are family and over half of pet owners in the US agree according to a Pew Research survey.
 On top of greeting us excitedly at the door when we arrive home from work, pets provide us with numerous health benefits, from lowering our blood pressure and cholesterol levels to creating positive opportunities for socialization.

 In this article